A view over to Trotanoy from a neighboring vineyard, Gombaude Guillot - November 2021

 2016 98+p

 Tasted in October 2018.
-It had a thick aroma of superbly intense black cherries and blackberries, exceptional purity and precision, velvety tannin, ultralong and coating aftertaste that lasted more than 30 seconds.
+It had a thick aroma of superbly intense black cherries and blackberries, exceptional purity and precision, velvety tannin, and an ultralong and coating aftertaste that lasted more than 30 seconds.
 Bull's eye!!

 2015 97p